zaantar/toolset-advanced-export/README.md

 Made primarily as a support plugin for
 [Toolset-based themes](https://wp-types.com/documentation/user-guides/how-to-build-toolset-based-themes/).

-This plugin allows you to export various settings which are not covered by the WordPress XML export.
-The purpose of exporting and importing these settings is to allow users of your Toolset-based theme to receive an exact copy of your site without having to set options manually.
+This plugin allows you to export and import various settings and content which is not covered by the WordPress XML export.
+The purpose of exporting and importing this data is to allow users of your Toolset-based theme to receive an exact copy of your site without having to set options manually.

+Namely, it works with:

+- Reading settings _(Settings &rarr; Reading)_
+- Customizer setup _(Appearance &rarr; Customize)_
+- Menu setup _(Appearance &rarr; Menus)_
+- Widget setup _(Appearance &rarr; Widgets)_

-Currently, there is a GUI for export and an API for both import and export.
+Currently, there is a GUI and API available for both import and export, but the import GUI is hidden by default (see below for details).

 ## Usage